Which is more convenient to use; a pancake compressor or a hot dog compressor?

 This is because pancake compressors only consists of small motors that don’t have the capability to work double time for a long period.
 Plus, there’s also the idea that efficiency is lessened due to the surface contact which occurs among their various locomotive parts.

 For an in-depth discussion regarding this matter and how to improve efficiency, click here.

 Hot Dog Compressor

-A hot dog compressor is loved for being a large air reservoir.
-Since its tank size can range from two to eight gallons, there’s no doubt it can store a greater amount of air than a pancake compressor.
+Hot dog compressors are loved for being large air reservoirs.
+Since their tank size can range from two to eight gallons, there’s no doubt they can store a greater amount of air than pancake compressors.

-And when it comes to air volume it can deliver an SCFM level that’s higher than 10, which is enough to help you operate heavy-duty tools such as:
+And when it comes to air volume they can deliver an SCFM level that’s higher than 10, which is enough to help you operate heavy-duty tools such as:

 - Air Hammer – a tool that’s meant to cut through metal pieces and also intended for stone carving.